-The remote islands of Torres Strait are home to a unique indigenous culture and a virtually untouched natural environment.
+The remote islands of Torres Strait are home to a unique Aboriginal culture and a virtually untouched natural environment.

 By Lucy Jones

 The Torres Strait Islands are a world unto themselves.
-Almost 300 islands are like stepping stones from the northern tip of Cape York to Papua New Guinea.
+Almost 300 islands dot the ocean like stepping stones from the northern tip of Cape York to Papua New Guinea.
 Very few are inhabited – and only a handful permit visitors – but intrepid travellers who venture to Australia’s northernmost outpost will be rewarded with a glimpse into a fascinating culture, stunning landscapes and a slice of history.

 This is a cultural crossroads

 Two of the oldest cultures on Earth meet in the Torres Strait Islands.
-Indigenous Torres Strait Islanders are of Melanesian descent, but have interacted with Australian Aborigines from Tropical North Queensland for tens of thousands of years.
+Aboriginal Torres Strait Islanders are of Melanesian descent, but have interacted with Aboriginal people from Tropical North Queensland for tens of thousands of years.
 The result is a rich and vibrant culture with strong traditions of dance, colourful headdresses, masks, carving and printmaking.
 Each of the islands’ small communities has its own distinct practices, so you’ll discover something new every day.
+Visit Gab Titui Cultural Centre on Thursday Island to view intricate art from Torres Strait Islander artists.

 The fishing is out of this world